 A Complaint for Divorce must be filed at the courthouse in the county in which one or both parties reside.

-What are the grounds for divorce in New Jersey?
+What are the grounds in New Jersey?

 New Jersey is a no-fault divorce state.
 Thus, the most common ground for divorce is irreconcilable differences.
-Other grounds for divorce include extreme cruelty, adultery, desertion, separation, voluntary addiction to illicit substances/habitual drunkenness, institutionalization for mental illness, deviant sexual conduct, and/or imprisonment.
+Other grounds include extreme cruelty, adultery, desertion, separation, voluntary addiction to illicit substances/habitual drunkenness, institutionalization for mental illness, deviant sexual conduct, and/or imprisonment.

 How long does it take to get divorced in New Jersey?